francofusco/template-cmake-project/actual-README.md

 [Doxygen](https://www.doxygen.nl/index.html).
 On Ubuntu/Debian, it should be possible to install it via:
 ```
-apt install doxygen doxygen-gui doxygen-latex graphviz
+apt install doxygen graphviz doxygen-latex
 ```
 Note that the package `doxygen-latex` is needed only if you want to generate a printable version of the documentation - a sort of reference manual.

-In addition, the `doxygen-gui` package is needed only if you want to edit `doc/doxyfile.in` using the graphical user interface rather than a text editor.
+:warning: Please, do *not* use the `doxywizard` (aka `doxygen-gui`) application to edit the Doxygen configuration file `doxyfile.in`.
+In fact, it contains some CMake-configurable variables (such as `@GENERATE_LATEX@`) that would be overridden by `doxywizard` - it expects them to contain either `YES` or `NO`.
+This would break some of the functionalities described below :sweat_smile:

 If Doxygen is installed on your system, a custom CMake target named `doc` will be added by default, and the documentation will be re-generated every time you